 This is one of the most common health problems, and this is the musculoskeletal condition in which the kneecap slightly slips from its original position.

 However, the chances of having a problem could give birth to even more severe, and that is arthritis that can demand surgical repair.
-So beware of it and always give proper care and attention to your pup.
+So beware of it and always provide proper care and attention to your pup.

 However, this lousy condition could target a six-month-old puppy, and the main reason for this could be stress and over-excitement.